 Don’t

-1. Don’t Scold Your Dog
+1. Scold Your Dog

 Positive reinforcement means encouraging your dog to exhibit positive behavior and rewarding them appropriately.
 It doesn’t and shouldn’t include scolding and shouting when they misbehave or when they don’t pick up a particular command.
-Scolding your dog can harm your training efforts and it may even lead to behavioral and emotional problems with your dog.
+Scolding your dog can harm your training efforts, and it may even lead to behavioral and emotional problems with your dog.

-2. Don’t Overcomplicate Things
+2. Overcomplicate Things

 Training should be as simple as possible.
 If you’re trying to teach a routine, break it down into sections and teach one section at a time.
 Teach the first stage until your dog comfortably performs that one action.
 Then, add the second stage.
 If you make things too complicated, it can confuse a dog and means they are more likely to fail.

-3. Don’t Wait Before Rewarding
+3. Wait Before Rewarding

 The reward and praise your dog receives need to come as soon as they perform the desired action.
 This way, your pup associates the action with the praise.
 If you wait too long before offering a reward, they won’t associate that reward with the action.
+Clickers and short words of praise like “good!” work to mark the desired behavior and link or “bridge” that moment to the moment that your dog received a treat.
+That said, you still want to deliver the reinforcement or reward as soon as possible to keep the association.

 Conclusion